Alphabetical Plant Listing

 • Perfect for the shrub or mixed border, wonderful planted as a flowering hedge, excellent backdrop for your favorite perennials.

-• Keep an eye out for bud blight, bacterial wilt, leaf spots, mold, rust, powdery mildew, aphids, mites, scale and nematodes.
+• Watch for botrytis blight, bacterial wilt, leaf spot, rust, mildew, aphids, mites, scale and nematodes.

 • Since Smooth Hydrangea blooms on new wood, pruning has to happen late winter or early spring to encourage vigorous growth.
 The harder you prune (even to the ground), the larger the flowerheads will be.